 Higher education institutions that work to make veteran students feel welcomed and included in the social fabric of the college community are likely to find their veteran students more engaged, both academically and socially.

 Student veterans begin their academic careers seeking what all students seek: new opportunities, increased knowledge, and preparation for a successful career outside of the military.
 Higher education institutions that connect, predict, and engage with veteran students are able to support veterans in ways that help them during their years on campus and far into the future.
-That brings the spirit of Veterans Day to every day.

 About the AuthorMore Content by Watermark Insights